Genetic Testing of Embryos: Preimplantation Genetic Testing (PGT)

 PGT is a highly technical procedure, requiring a high level or expertise by laboratory personnel performing each step of the procedure.
 At RBA, embryologists performing the biopsy and fixation procedures have extensive experience in micromanipulation and cytogenetic techniques, and the embryo damage rate is minimal (<1%).
 In the rare cases that an embryo is damaged, it can be identified right away by viewing it under a microscope, and would not be selected for transfer.
 There is some evidence that embryo biopsy may slightly reduce the chance for pregnancy implantation.
 The amount of reduction is unclear and RBA has had over a thousand pregnancies resulted from embryos in which PGT was used.

 What happens if there are healthy embryos that are not used?

 All decisions about which embryos to transfer and how to use excess remaining embryos are made together with the couple and their RBA physician.

-Feel free to contact our genetic counselor, Jamie Dokson, for any additional questions regarding PGD.
+Feel free to contact our genetic counselor, Jamie Dokson, for any additional questions regarding PGT.